California dad gets 212 years after drowning his sons for insurance money: ’A greedy and brutal killer’

 He also struggled financially, filing for bankruptcy in 2010.
 Yet despite reporting less than $30,000 in income, he soon began buying expensive insurance policies on his sons that cost upward of $6,000 per year, prosecutors said.

-On April 9, 2015 -- just 12 days after a deadline passed meaning the insurers wouldn’t investigate a claim on his sons’ policies -- his Civic rocketed off the fisherman’s pier as witnesses watched in horror, The Washington Post reported at the time.
+On April 9, 2015 -- just 12 days after a deadline passed meaning the insurers wouldn’t investigate a claim on his sons’ policies -- his Civic rocketed off the fisherman’s pier as witnesses watched in horror, The Washington Post reported.

 Diab screamed “Stop!
 Stop!”
 But the car hit the water and quickly began sinking.
 Elmezayen easily escaped out the driver’s side window, which he’d left rolled down, and then swam to a pier without trying to help his family, witnesses said.